 Since 2018, the station has officially been known as Surge Radio, distancing itself from the original acronym SURGE.

 Surge Radio was rebranded during Spring Semester of 2019 and was launched in July 2019.
 The rebrand entailed a new website (based off the Hammer theme), logo and logo icons, led and designed by Zanoobia Butt, Head of Design 2018/19.
 Masters student, Zanoobia, had prior professional experience in individually rebranding, reviving and managing an entertainment agency.
 Therefore she was encouraged by Head of Music; Sophie Wales to volunteer to lead and manage this project.
 Head of Features; Jack Challinor helped with her manifesto.
 As a result she was elected as Head of Design during the November 2018 EGM.
-Much gratitude goes the 2018/19 Committee for their support and contributions to the project.
+Much gratitude goes the 2018/19 Committee for their support and contributions to the project during the Spring Semester.
 Overall, the project was saved and exceptionally supported by a generous professional web developer, who gave a lot of their time & effort for free.
-Saving the society at least £5k in terms of highly modifying coding, editing, design, solving technical issues and adding various finishing details across the site during June 2019, for the website to be of such a high standard, fully functional, attractive and complete.
-He is the reason this website went live on schedule and could not have been achieved without him!
+Saving the society at least £5k in terms of highly modifying coding, editing, design, solving technical issues and adding various finishing details across the site during June 2019.
+He is the reason this website is of such a high standard, fully functional, attractive and complete.
+As a result, the website went live on schedule and could not have been achieved without him!